rbatra2000/tufte-project-template/sample.md

 ## Acknowledgements

 We would like to thank the [Digital Life Initiative](https://dli.tech.cornell.edu/) at Cornell Tech for supporting this work through a doctoral fellowship.
 We would also like to thank Joey Castillo, Frank Bu and Stephen Hawes for taking part in preliminary discussions that helped motivate this work.

+This page was created using the open-source [Tufte Project Pages](https://github.com/tansh-kwa/tufte-project-template) template.

 ## Contact